top of page

 How do your monthly sessions work?

 Our model is very simple: we sit together, read a translation out loud, and then discuss it.
 It really is as simple as that.
 We invite the translator (and the writer, if they are present) to talk to us a little about the play and the translation if they so choose beforehand, and are open to suggestions about how the play should be read.
-After reading, we take a short break, and then have an informal discussion about the plays and the translation.
-We do this in a friendly, supportive atmosphere with a view to empowering the translator to continue their work with the benefit of constructive feedback.

 I only have a first draft of my translation.
 Is it too soon to submit it for a monthly session?

-No. You are welcome to submit a translation at any stage of its progress, and to use the session for whatever you need.
+You are welcome to submit a translation at any stage of its progress, and to use the session for whatever you need.
 You might have a translation that is nearly complete and that you want to ‘road-test’ out loud; you might have an early draft and a lot of questions or options to try out.
-On occasion, we even read out texts that are only partially translated and discuss how to approach the original source text.
-Our monthly meetings are a working laboratory that is there for the translator’s benefit.

 I am interested in your work but I don’t speak Spanish or Portuguese.
 Can I still be involved?

-Yes!
 Our monthly sessions are for everyone, whatever your language background.
 When we read a translation at our monthly session, everyone’s feedback is welcome.
 You do not need to have any connection to Spanish or Portuguese to attend our meetings.

 I’m interested in what you do but I’m not a translator.
 Can I still come along?

-Yes!
 Although translation is at the heart of what we do, we are a theatre collective.
 We want to meet all kinds of theatre-makers: actors, directors, designers, producers, stage managers, and everyone else.
 Our monthly meetings and annual activities are designed to share the wealth of the theatre of the Spanish- and Portuguese-speaking worlds, and to do this it is vital that we connect with colleagues from all kinds of theatre backgrounds and disciplines.

 You’re based at a university: is Out of the Wings very ‘academic’?